Croda International Plc (LON:CRDA) Given Average Recommendation of “Hold” by Brokerages

 Croda International Plc (LON:CRDA) has been given an average recommendation of “Hold” by the thirteen ratings firms that are presently covering the firm, Marketbeat.com reports.
 Two investment analysts have rated the stock with a sell rating, eight have issued a hold rating and three have given a buy rating to the company.
 The average twelve-month target price among analysts that have updated their coverage on the stock in the last year is GBX 5,555 ($72.58).

 Several research firms have weighed in on CRDA.
-Liberum Capital reissued a “buy” rating and set a GBX 7,400 ($96.68) target price on shares of Croda International in a research report on Monday, January 18th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reissued a “buy” rating and set a GBX 7,400 ($96.68) target price on shares of Croda International in a research report on Tuesday, April 13th.
 Barclays boosted their target price on shares of Croda International from GBX 5,650 ($73.82) to GBX 6,000 ($78.39) and gave the stock an “underweight” rating in a research report on Wednesday, March 3rd.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reissued a “buy” rating and set a GBX 7,400 ($96.68) target price on shares of Croda International in a research report on Tuesday, April 13th.
+Finally, Liberum Capital reissued a “buy” rating and set a GBX 7,400 ($96.68) target price on shares of Croda International in a research report on Monday, January 18th.

 Croda International Plc creates, makes, and sells specialty chemicals in Europe, the Middle East, Africa, North America, Asia, and Latin America.
 The company operates in four segments: Personal Care, Life Sciences, Performance Technologies, and Industrial Chemicals.
 It offers adhesives; crop protection additives and adjuvants, seed enhancement and animal health chemicals, chemical bio-stimulants, and specialty additives for agricultural films; and lubricant additives, coatings and polymers, vehicle cleaning chemicals, and products for automotive textiles and fibers, as well as specialty additives for plastics, and battery and catalyst industries.